Stable Cohomology of Discriminant Complements for an algebraic curve: Introduction

-Now consider a smooth variety $X$ along with an ample line bundle $\LL$ on it. \begin{thm}[Vakil - Wood \cite{VW}] Let $j \ge 1$.
-Let $U(\LL^j) $ be the (open) variety of sections with smooth zero locus.
+Consider a smooth variety $X$ along with an ample line bundle $\LL$ on it. \begin{thm}[Vakil - Wood \cite{VW}] Let $j \ge 1$.
+Let $U(\LL^{\otimes j}) $ be the (open) variety of sections with smooth zero locus.
 Let $\zeta_X$ be the Kapranov motivic zeta function, and let $d$ be the dimension of $X$.
 Then,

-Here the limit is with respect to the dimension filtration in $\mathscr{M}_{\mathbb{L}}$. \end{thm} While this result seems to have nothing to do with the cohomology of the space $U(\LL^j)$, there is a specialisation map $K_0(Var_k) \to \{\textrm{Weighted Euler characteristics}\}$.
-Thus, the above theorem does imply that there is a stabilisation of Euler characteristics and one can hope for a stabilisation in cohomology as well.
+Here the limit is with respect to the dimension filtration in $\mathscr{M}_{\mathbb{L}}$. \end{thm} While Theorem \ref{VW} seems to have nothing to do with the cohomology of the space $U(\LL^j)$, there is a specialisation map Thus, Theorem 1.3 implies that there is a stabilisation of Euler characteristics and one can hope for a stabilisation in cohomology as well.

 In \cite{T}, Tommasi proves a cohomological result in the same vein as that of this paper, where she studies discriminant complements on $\PP^n$.
 Her set up is as follows.
 Let $d,n \ge 1$.
 Let $X = \PP^n$.
 Let $\LL = \mathcal{O}(d)$.
 Let Then the main theorem of \cite{T} stated in our notation is as follows: